wo80/Triangle/README.md

  - corrects some conditionals in doSmoothing
  - removes unused variables, initializes some pointers to NULL
  - removes statistic functions (using TRILIBRARY symbol)

+##License.

+The patch files are released to the public domain without any special license.
+Note, however, that the original code and produced binaries will stay under the license/copyright the orignal authors intended.
+Particularly, make sure to have a look at the README incuded in the Triangle archive.